uraimo/SwiftyGPIO/README.md

 That's it, the led will turn on.

-Now, suppose we have a switch connected to P2 instead, to read the value coming in the P2 port, the direction must be configured as `.IN` and the value can be read from the `value` property:
+Now, suppose we have a switch or a button connected to P2 instead, to read the value coming in the P2 port, the direction must be configured as `.IN` and the value can be read from the `value` property:

 ```swift
 gp.direction = .IN